 As things progress, the internal hemorrhoid tissue may manifest outside of the anus as a prolapsed hemorrhoid.
 Your doctor can determine whether you have an external hemorrhoid or a prolapsed internal hemorrhoid.
 If you notice a small amount of blood on the toilet paper or feel excess tissue around your anus, you should consult with your doctor to find the underlying issue and seek the appropriate treatment.

-Most of those suffering from external hemorrhoids also have internal hemorrhoids and the treatment can be the same if your doctor is one of the 2,000 physicians across the United States trained in the CRH O’Regan System.
+Most people suffering from external hemorrhoids also have internal hemorrhoids and the treatment can be the same if your doctor is one of the 2,000 physicians across the United States trained in the CRH O’Regan System.
 This non-surgical solution can provide almost immediate relief through rubber band ligation.
 Your doctor will use a single-use ligator to attach a tiny rubber band around the nerve-less base of your internal hemorrhoid, cutting off the blood supply and causing the banded tissue to shrink and fall off, usually within a few days.
-Though the band is placed around the internal hemorrhoid, this banding process can be used indirectly in most cases to treat most external hemorrhoids as well, and is highly effective in reducing the symptoms and discomfort you may be experiencing.
+Though the band is placed around the internal hemorrhoid, this banding process can be used indirectly in most cases to treat most external hemorrhoids as well, and is highly effective in reducing the symptoms, discomfort and pain you may be experiencing.
 The CRH O’Regan System is fast, painless, and in most cases, a permanent solution. .

 Hemorrhoids, whether they’re internal or external, rarely go away on their own.
 Left untreated, your hemorrhoids may develop further and become more difficult to treat, possibly to the point of requiring surgery.
 If you suspect you have hemorrhoids, consult with your doctor for an accurate diagnosis.
 The sooner you have it treated, the quicker you’ll be able to get on with your life.